MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 ### VDI installation

 Here's the process to deploy the Teams desktop app.
-For complete guidance, see [Teams in Virtualized Desktop Infrastructure](teams-in-vdi.md).
+For complete guidance, see [Teams for Virtualized Desktop Infrastructure](teams-for-vdi.md).

 1. Download the Teams MSI package using one of the following links depending on the environment.
 We recommend the 64-bit version for a VDI VM with a 64-bit operating system.